What to Do When Your Minor Books a Job

 Filming

-To learn more about finding your minor background work, read our guides Ensure Your Minor is Eligible to Be Booked by Central Casting and How To Find Your Child Background Work with Central Casting.
+To learn more about finding your minor background work, read our guides How To Find Your Child Background Work with Central Casting and Why You Should Update Your Child's Sizes.

 How often do you update your minor’s online profile?